 If Dean Closius returns as Dean to the University of Baltimore Law School, Miller & Zois will donate $10,000 to the school.
 I’m hoping other Closius supporters make a similar pledge.

 One important point here.
-Since Dean Closius arrived at UB in 2007, I have met him a total of zero times.
+Since Dean Closius arrived at UB in 2007, I have met him zero times.
 My fault, not his.
 I’ve got three kids: I’m teaching my classes and getting out of there pretty quickly.
-My point is that I’m not in the tank for Dean Closius personally.
+I’m not in the tank for Dean Closius personally.
 I’m just in the tank for the objective: quantifiable improvements we have seen at this law school over the last four years.